Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Swift.md

 ## Running Alluxio Locally with Swift

-After everything is configured, you can start up Alluxio locally to see that everything works.
+After configuration, you can start an Alluxio cluster:

 {% include Common-Commands/start-alluxio.md %}